Devastus/eventshuffle-api-example/README.md

 ```sh
 docker-compose up -d
 ```
-This will build the event-service image and spin it up alongside a MySQL container, Nginx reverse proxy and Elastic Search.
+This will build the event-service image and spin it up alongside a MariaDB container, Nginx reverse proxy and Elastic Search.

 Visit `http://localhost:8080` to access the API.